19 July 2019

 What can cross-cultural psychology tell you about your own cultural assumptions?
 Are you able to understand the unique challenges and benefits of living in a multicultural society?

-teams?
-In this program you and a group of internationally oriented students will examine the theory and practice of cultural diversity from a psychological perspective.
-The course closes with you conducting an interview with someone of a different cultural background, and writing a report based on the interview.
+In this unique 2-week program you and a group of internationally-oriented students will examine cultural diversity from a psychological perspective, which includes theoretical insights as well as hands-on experiences (games and presentations).
+The course culminates with your conducting an interview with someone of another culture, and writing a scientific report based on your findings.

 Dr. Michael Bender, Dr. Byron Adams and a variety of guest lecturers.

-Understand exactly how cognitive biases are relevant to the cross-cultural interactions and intercultural communication necessitated by the multicultural workplace (and other settings).
+•Understand how methodological pitfalls and cognitive biases are relevant for cross-cultural interactions and intercultural communication in the multicultural workplace and other settings.